needle-mirror/com.unity.collab-proxy/Documentation~/index.md

 ## Plastic SCM

-Plastic SCM Plugin for Unity (beta) is a free Unity plugin that gives you the ability to use Plastic SCM, a leading version control solution, directly in Unity.
-It is currently available on the Unity Asset Store but will be moving to this package in an upcoming release.
+Plastic SCM Plugin for Unity is a free Unity plugin that gives you the ability to use Plastic SCM, a leading version control solution, directly in Unity.
+Get started with [Plastic SCM](QuickStartGuide.md).